 There is, of course, a sexual fetish involving cutting off hair that falls under the more general heading of trichophilia.
 When reporting on such outrages, the newspapers had their usual gleeful romp through the “Jack-the-[insert word that vaguely rhymes with ‘Ripper’ here] headlines.
 There was a large and legitimate market for human hair to be made into switches and wigs, a fact acknowledged by the first two articles.
 The violence and the ingenuity of some of these hair-raising encounters suggests a more ritualistic aspect.
+Or perhaps a Victorian urban-legend panic.
 Here are a few examples of “Jack the Clipper” in action.

 “Jack the Clipper”